 1. Syrup Nightclub -- in my opinion the grooviest club in Hobart, offering retro 80's, 90's and 00's downstairs, plus all genres from house to electro, fidget, trance, techno and nu disco & Baltimore.
 Guest acts / DJs nationally and internationally, including many big names in dance music.
 Great weekend crowd and very friendly staff, too.
 Located in the heart of Salamanca, above Knopwoods.

 2. Halo - very cool spot for trance & other styles.
 Central location in the CBD and cool crowd, also not too pricey and a lot of local talent on show, as well as guest DJs from around the world.
 Trance trance trance.

 These would be my fav two clubs, but there are also a number of bars who host live DJs, including:

 - barCELONA: funk, house, jazz and many other styles played here, right in Salamanca Square

 - T42, often beats or a live DJ present, from chillled to uptempo (0without getting too crazy!).
 Excellent food too.

 - Telegraph - I believe they still have DJs playing there, as well as live music too.
 Located on the waterfront,

 If you're looking for a bit more of a mainstream feel, the Observatory down on the waterfront and Curlys are for you (info mentioned above by other posters :)

 And a very, very smooth jazz bar, Baraki in North Hobart is an excellent place for a change of pace.
-The jazz doesn't usually finish til 1-2am, and it's always jumping :) over 9 years ago
+The jazz doesn't usually finish til 1-2am, and it's always jumping :) almost 11 years ago